 What’s not so good about rose gold engagement rings?

 Fashion is temporary

-Rose gold engagement rings are extremely fashionable now and they do seem to be the most modern and cutting edge at the moment.
-However the resurgence of rose gold is an extremely recent development and it’s too early to tell whether it will be a trend that will last 30 years, or one that will last five.
+While rose gold engagement rings are extremely fashionable now, it’s too early to tell whether it will be a trend that will last 30 years, or one that will last five.

-An engagement ring is going to be worn for long after current fashions have faded, so you need to think whether there is the possibility that your ring could be the equivalent of cargo shorts 10 years down the line.
+An engagement ring will be worn long after fashions have faded, so you need to think whether your ring could be the equivalent of cargo shorts in 10 years time!

 The hardness of metals is measured by something called the ‘Vickers scale’.
 Without going into too many details, it basically measures how resistant metal is to scratching.
 The table below shows the Vickers score for the three gold colours – the higher the number, the more resistant it is to scratching.